guino/Merkury1080P/README.md

 ### THIS IS A FORK of https://github.com/guino/Merkury1080P/
-Follow instructions below except all files in mmc should be good.
+Follow instructions below except all files from https://github.com/guino/Merkury720/mmc/ are included as the instructions below noted.

 I used this busybox for my best results. https://busybox.net/downloads/binaries/1.21.1/busybox-armv5l